openlab-at-city-tech/openlab/wp-content/plugins/text-replace/readme.txt

 * If you intend to use this plugin to handle smilies, you should probably disable WordPress's default smilie handler on the Writing Settings admin page.

-* This plugin is set to filter the_content, the_excerpt, widget_text, and optionally, get_comment_text and get_comment_excerpt.
+* This plugin is set to filter 'the_content', 'the_excerpt', 'widget_text', and optionally, 'get_comment_text' and 'get_comment_excerpt'.
 Filters from popular plugins such as Advanced Custom Fields (ACF) and Elementor are also handled by default (see FAQ for specifics).
-The filter 'c2c_text_replace_filters' can be used to add or modify the list of filters affected.
+The "More filters" setting can be used to specify additional filters that should be handled by the plugin.
+The filter 'c2c_text_replace_filters' can also be used to add or modify the list of filters affected.

 * Text inside of HTML tags (such as tag names and attributes) will not be matched.
-So, for example, you can't expect the :mycss: shortcut to work in: &lt;a href="" :mycss:&gt;text&lt;/a&gt;.'.
+So, for example, you can't expect the :mycss: shortcut to work in `<a href="" style=":mycss:">text</a>`

-* **SPECIAL CONSIDERATION:** Be aware that the shortcut text that you use in your posts will be stored that way in the database (naturally).
-While calls to display the posts will see the filtered, text replaced version, anything that operates directly on the database will not see the expanded replacement text.
-So if you only ever referred to "America Online" as ":aol:" (where ":aol:" => "<a href='http://www.aol.com'>America Online</a>"), visitors to your site will see the linked, expanded text due to the text replace, but a database search would never turn up a match for "America Online".
+* **SPECIAL CONSIDERATION:** Be aware that the shortcut text that you use in your posts will be stored that way in the database.
+While calls to display the posts will see the filtered, text-replaced version, anything that operates directly on the database will not see the expanded replacement text.
+So if you only ever referred to "America Online" as ":aol:" (where `:aol: => <a href='http://www.aol.com'>America Online</a>`), visitors to your site will see the linked, expanded text due to the text replace, but a database search would never turn up a match for "America Online".

 * However, a benefit of the replacement text not being saved to the database and instead evaluated when the data is being loaded into a web page is that if the replacement text is modified, all pages making use of the shortcut will henceforth use the updated replacement text.